JyotiTidke26/Sentiment-Analysis-of-IMDb-Reviews-with-Naive-Bayes/README.md

-# 🎯 Sentiment Analysis with Naive Bayes
+# 🎯 Sentiment Analysis of IMDb Reviews with Naive Bayes

 ## 📌 Project Overview
 This project implements a sentiment analysis pipeline using the **Naive Bayes** classifier.
 The dataset consists of text reviews (positive and negative sentiments) which are preprocessed and vectorized before training a model.
 The goal of the project is to classify whether a given review expresses a positive or negative sentiment.